WebileApps/login-sidedrawer-nav-ns/README.md

 ];
 ```

-We need a `default` as the initial path for navigation to work correctly in iOS.
+We need `default` (or something similar) as an initial path for navigation to work correctly in iOS.

 ```typescript
 export class ItemsRootComponent implements OnInit {